Using devcontainers in Linux

 Several Linux packages are supported by Visual Studio.
 Download and install the appropriate package VS Code for Linux using the package manager associated with your version of Linux.

-Once VS Code for macOS is installed, try starting VS Code:
+Once VS Code is installed, try starting VS Code in a terminal session:

 code .